Skip to content

 ‘Juliet is excellent at navigating complex medical and legal issues.
 She is insightful and thorough and provides clear, no-nonsense advice to her clients.’
 Leading Junior, Clinical Negligence, Legal 500 2023.

-Juliet is skilled at analysing medical records, confident when discussing clinical conduct with experts and benefits from personal knowledge of the realities of working in hospitals and primary care.
+Prior her career at the Bar, Juliet was a medical doctor, specialising in Obstetrics and Gynaecology.
+Her dual expertise gives her unique insight into the cases she advises upon and litigates.
 Further, having conducted medical research both in the UK and abroad, she is adept at critical analysis of scientific and epidemiological studies.

-Juliet has a particular interest in Obstetric and Gynaecological cases.
+Juliet has a particular interest in women’s health and birth injury cases.
 Recent instructions have concerned:

-• Alleged failures to obtain adequate consent for instrumental delivery and/or Caesarean Section.
+• Maternal consent – failure to obtain adequate consent for instrumental delivery or Caesarean section.

 • Delayed A&E investigation of evolving cauda equina syndrome